michaelmosmann/silk/binds.md

 }
 {% endhighlight %}

-A `Binding` is a 4-tuple consisting of
+So a `Binding` is noting more than a 4-tuple consisting of

 - `Resource` : Describes when (for which `Dependency`) to use the `Supplier`
 - `Supplier` : Describes how to supply (resolve/create) an instance
-- `Scope` : Describes how often a new instance is created and how many exist beside each other
+- `Scope` : Describes how created instances are managed (how often new instances are created and how many exist beside each other)
 - `Source` : Describes the origin of the binding (the `Module` that defined it) and the binding-type (_multi_, _auto_, ...)

 Again: all the different bindings described below just result in such a 4-tuple.
 Some will create